 Selection Process

-Along with their application, the applicants are required to submit two essays.
+The first stage of the selection process is the application form which will open on December 1, 2024.
+Along with their details in the application form, the applicants are required to submit two essays.
 One is a statement of purpose justifying their candidature for the Fellowship.
 The second is an essay analysing any issue and the related policy implications.
+Candidates shortlisted based on their application will be required to take a mandatory online evaluation test on 5 January 2025 (Sunday).
+Candidates who clear the online test will be called for interviews.

 Candidates from all academic backgrounds are encouraged to apply.
-Candidates must have at least a Bachelor’s degree in any academic discipline and should be 25 years of age or below (date of birth on or after June 1, 1999).
+Candidates must have at least a Bachelor’s degree in any academic discipline and should be up to 25 years of age (date of birth on or after June 1, 1999).
 Previous LAMP Fellows come from diverse academic backgrounds with Bachelor's or Master’s degrees in Engineering, Law, Economics, Pure Sciences, Literature, Journalism, Political Science, Commerce, architecture etc.

 The Fellowship is open to Indian citizens only.
 "Indian citizen" implies someone holding an Indian passport or eligible to hold one.
 Individuals holding PIO/OCI cards are not eligible for the LAMP Fellowship.

 Work experience is not an essential criteria to become a LAMP Fellow.
-However, due to the nature of work a LAMP Fellow undertakes, previous work experience and exposure to a professional work environment might equip LAMP Fellows better to work more effectively with an MP.
+However, previous work experience and exposure to a professional work environment might equip LAMP Fellows better to work more effectively with an MP.

 The only essential criteria is that candidates must have a Bachelor's degree in any academic discipline.
-Candidates with Master's degrees are welcome to apply, but will not have an advantage over other candidates during the selection process.
+Candidates with Master's degrees are welcome to apply, but will not have an advantage over other candidates.

 Roles and Responsibilities of the LAMP Fellow

 Between Parliament sessions, Fellows will continue to support their MPs on any research work that is requested of them.
-This may include, among other things, research for standing committee meetings and preparation for the next Parliament session.
+This may include, research for standing committee meetings and preparation for the next Parliament session.
 In addition, PRS will conduct workshops on policy issues where Fellows can interact with experts and policy makers.
-This year, workshops were conducted on a wide range of public policy related subjects such as Health, Education, Agriculture, Climate Change, Technology policy, Budgets & Public Finances.
+This year, workshops were conducted on a wide range of subjects such as Health, Education, Climate Change, Technology policy, Budgets & Public Finances.

-The primary role of a LAMP Fellow is to work closely with their MP, providing individualised research support for the entire duration of the Fellowship.
-This entails providing research inputs to help them fulfill their parliamentary duties such as asking questions, assessing the performance of ministries, raising matters of public importance, participating in various legislative and policy debates and drafting private members' Bills.
+The role of a LAMP Fellow is to work closely with their MP, providing individualised research support for the entire duration of the Fellowship.
+This entails providing research inputs to help them fulfill their parliamentary duties such as asking questions, assessing the performance of ministries, raising matters of public importance, participating in legislative and policy debates in Parliament, and drafting private members' Bills.

 Working with the Member of Parliament

-The MPs who will be part of this Fellowship are those who are actively engaged in Parliament.
 MPs will be from both the Treasury and the Opposition, across major parties, and from both Houses of Parliament.
-The assigning of LAMP Fellows to the MPs will be done on a random basis; no consideration will be given to the LAMP Fellow's political leanings, educational background or ideology.
+The assigning of LAMP Fellows to the MPs will be done on a random basis; no consideration will be given to the LAMP Fellow's political leanings, educational background, or ideology.

 Fellowship Logistics